Aix En Provence Provence-alpes-cote Dazur, France Travel Guide

 Dial 112 for the Europe's emergency line for police, ambulance, and fire services.
 This amount operates for any immediate threat.

 For non-emergency home visits from a doctor, dial 36 24 for SOS Médecins (Doctors on Call).
-Pharmacies, marked by a green cross, offer advice for minor ailments and dispense over-the-counter medications.
+Pharmacies, marked by a green cross, provide suggestions for minor illnesses and dispense over-the-counter medications.

 Costs vary based on your travel style and preferences.
-The Euro (€) is the currency in France.
+The Euro (€) is the currency throughout France.

-A detailed breakdown of common expenses assists with planning your budget effectively.
+A detailed breakdown of common expenses helps in planning your budget effectively.

 Accommodation (per night):